muchirajunior/iot-app/README.md

-# iotapp
+# IOTAPP

-This is a research project tha aims at improving the userbality of Internet of Things software as a servive platforms.
+This is a research project tha aims at improving the usability of Internet of Things software as a servive platforms.
 The project uses flutter mobile application with firebase backend as a service to sync data with nodemcu IoT board This project has two parts:
-- the mobile app
+- The mobile app
-- the nodemcu part
+- The nodemcu part

 ### Application part :iphone:
 This is a mobile app developed using Flutter Dart hybrid framework that user Firebase to: